jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >When set, these properties will take on the type of Object.
 This will make it possible to generate DTOs, but these will probably not work with de/serialization.

+>Note: this handling conflicts with detection of the declaration propertyName:{} - which is also Object.
+>So this option will disappear and implicitly always be enabled in a later release.

 >
     default value: false